buddhasystem/pc2s/server/documentation/about.md

 **Register payloads**

-Let's assume that the dead channel maps were produced by the appropriate software and exist as four separate files, named deadmap[1-4].root.
+Let's assume that the dead channel maps were produced by the appropriate EMCal software and exist as four separate files, named deadmap[1-4].root.
 The files are then placed on the data delivery system (not in the scope of this discussion) and at this point are assigned valid URLs.
 For demonstration purposes, let's assume the URLs follow the pattern:
 *https://nginx.sphenix.bnl.gov/cdb/emcal/deadmap1.root* etc.
+PC2S does not have any requirements as to the specific pattern of URLs.

 We will use the "payload.py" client to assign these payloads to the tag:
 ```bash